wildlifetrusts/nextdoornature/content/guides/cy/types-of-community-group-england-and-wales.md

 title: Mathau o Grwpiau Cymunedol (Cymru a Lloegr)
 summary: "Mathau o Grwpiau Cymunedol (Cymru a Lloegr)          "
 relatedGuides:
-  - Setting up a basic community group
+  - Setting up a Basic Community Group
 category: admin-and-info
 customCall: How did you decide what sort of group to be?
 Tell us your story!
 ---